This is Letty Watt--Oklahoma Golf Legend Podcast

 During the years of 1952--54 Ben Hogan came to Miami to purchase cattle from George Coleman.
 Ben often came to the golf course during those visits and hit shag ball on west side of the pool area.
 Bob Hill and James Taylor both recall seeing Ben practicing.

 James recalls that Ernie (Warner) shagged for Ben Hogan during those visits.
 Ernie may have the only full time caddy who worked at the club during this time.
 When we moved there in 1954 Ernie worked a few more years.
 He always treated me with kindness, a smile, and a good word.
 He smoked heavily and was shoulder bent, as they used to say.
-I would guess that he was a veteran like so many of the men my dad befriended and hired over the decades of his life.
+I would guess that he was a veteran like so many of the men who dad befriended and hired over the decades of his life.

 1952 April 13 Ardmore, The Daily Oklahoman "State Will Add Golf Milestone" by Wilbur Johnson